Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Empirical Strategy

+under the usual assumptions of nonzero first stage, continuity of potential outcomes at $c$, no precise manipulation of the running variable at $c$, and monotonicity.
+Because $D_i$ is unobserved in our data, we report $\tau_{\text{SRD}}(t)$ as the policy's intention-to-treat (ITT) effect.
+We note that, since the denominator in $\tau_{\text{FRD}}(t)$\textemdash the \textit{first stage}\textemdash is a jump in probability, then ITT is attenuated toward zero.
+In particular, if the treatment effect at the cutoff is nonnegative, then $\tau_{\text{SRD}}(t) \le \tau_{\text{FRD}}(t)$, i.e., the ITT underestimates the fuzzy-RD effect.

 We estimate the impact of the Leavers mandate both in the short and long run.
-For the short-run treatment effect, we conduct a standard sharp RDD study on vaccination rates by date of birth on the deadline for vaccinating fixed by the mandate, 21 November 2021.
+For the short run, we estimate a sharp RD in assignment using date of birth as the running variable and 30 June 2004 as the cutoff, evaluating vaccination status at the mandate deadline, 21 November 2021.

-For the long-run treatment effect, we conduct one RDD per calendar day starting on the date when the policy was first mentioned, 1 October 2021, and ending six months after the mandate deadline.
-We keep the same date-of-birth cutoff and one-year window in each RDD instance, and estimate the standard errors via clustered multiplier bootstrap.
+For the long run, we re-estimate this RD on each calendar day, starting on 1 June 2021\textemdash four months before the policy was first mentioned\textemdash and ending on 21 May 2022, six months after the mandate deadline.
+We keep the same date-of-birth cutoff and $\pm 12$ months (24-month total) window in each RD instance, and compute standard errors via clustered multiplier bootstrap.